s6juncheng/ggpval/cran-comments.md

 ## This is a bug fix version, related github issue:
-* Merge pull request #19, alow desplaying fold change and pval at the same time.
+* Merge pull request #19, allow displaying fold change and pval at the same time.

 ## R CMD check results
 There were no ERRORs or WARNINGs